 An alert and aware Gulak delivered a knee to Alexander and scored the upset victory.

 Drew Gulak defeated Cedric Alexander, Mustafa Ali and Tony Nese

 The match was the entertaining, fast-paced bout everyone expected with an interesting winner.

-Whether he stands a chance of actually beating Swann and challenging Amore remains to be seen but for now, it is nice to see Gulak enjoy a big win after his work in recent months.
+Whether he stands a chance of beating Swann and challenging Amore remains to be seen, but for now, it is nice to see Gulak enjoy a big win after his work in recent months.

 Braun Strowman Destroys Elias

-Elias made the mistake of angering Raw general manager Kurt Angle during a backstage segment earlier on the show.
-As he took to the ring for a special concert for the fans in Los Angeles, he was unfortunately greeted by the presence of Braun Strowman.
+Elias made the mistake of angering Angle during a backstage segment earlier in the show.
+As he took to the ring for a special concert for the fans in Los Angeles, he was greeted by the presence of Braun Strowman.

 The Monster Among Men obliterated Elias, delivering a big powerslam and heading to ringside, where he destroyed the ring steps.
 Before he could do any more damage, Kane's music played and The Big Red Monster appeared on the video screen.

-Kane announced the long-awaited match between the two Superstars for next week's match before vowing only one monster will emerge.
+Kane announced the long-awaited clash between the two Superstars for next week's match before vowing only one monster will emerge.

-It could be argued that Elias should be protected but it is so fun watching Strowman demolish people that the booking curiosity can be forgiven.
+It could be argued Elias should be protected, but it is so fun watching Strowman demolish people that the booking curiosity can be forgiven.